Axect/HEP_CS/Introductions/Julia.md

  : Easy to learn & Beautiful Code

 2. Dynamic
- : Need not declare variables.
+ : Need not to declare variables.
 Just use it

 ## 4. Disadvantages